 - create custom fields, and populate data against them,

 - view timelines (Gantt charts),

 - integrate with project management tools like Jira, ClickUp, etc.,

 - add milestones and checklists to track your tasks and manage projects.

-We'll also be introducing relationships to enable you to define dependencies, blockers to manage projects more effectively.
 However, detailed project management capabilities like the ones you asked for, schedule variances, predictive forecasting, building S-curves, etc. are not supported now!

 If you want this feature, you can suggest it - Go to your profile initials/profile picture > General > What's new, and click Feature Requests tab.
 Click Suggest a feature, and fill in the details!